thomasrosales/feeds/README.md

 - All users must be authenticated to use the service.
   - The authentication selected for the application is BasicAuthentication.
 Basic authentication requires the header `Authorization: Basic token`.
 [Here](#getting-basic-authentication)
-- If you want to create/update/remove new Feed you must be superuser/admin user or has admin site access.
+- If you want to create/update/remove a Feed you must be admin user or has admin site access.
 To do it you need to create a superuser using django commands.
 [Here](#setting-up-your-users).
-  - There are 3 fields you cannot update through API: last_refresh, state, and source_err because they are part of the async update posts process
+  - There are 3 fields you cannot update through API: `last_refresh`, `state`, and `source_err` because they are part of the async update posts process
 - If you want to force the update process on a Feed you must follow the Feed first.
 - If you want to mark as read/unread a post you must follow the Feed first.
 - If you want to see a specific Posts you must follow the Feed first.
-- If you followed a Feed and you have marked as read some Posts if you decided to unfollow the Feed the Posts read marks remains, although you can't filter or access to the posts till you start following again the Feed.
+- If you followed a Feed and you have marked as read some Posts and you decided to unfollow the Feed then the posts read marks remains, although you can't filter or access to the posts till you start following again the Feed.
 - The author decided to use Django instead of FastAPI.
-- Test cases were added to the tests/ folder.
+- Test cases were added to the `tests/` folder.
 There is still work to do regarding test cases, the author has covered the most important cases.
 - Celery was configured to run whit two workers and one main process.

 ## Documentation

 - It was provided the following path to get the API documentation using swagger: http://localhost:8000/api/docs/
 - It was provided the following path to use the admin site: http://localhost:8000/admin/
-- It was provided the following path to use the Flower admin site for celery: http://localhost:5555
+- It was provided the following path to use the Flower admin site for celery: http://localhost:5555/
-- If you select the docker solution to run the application you will count with the following preloaded data [command](#setting-up-your-users):
+- If you select the docker solution to run the application you will count with the following preloaded data.
+You can also run it locally [command](#setting-up-your-users):

     | Username 	   | Password 	 | Admin site access 	 |
     |--------------|------------|---------------------|